Time for Messi to flee Barcelona disaster magnet – unless there's a Camp Nou coup | Goal.com

 Setien is not to blame for the 8-2 thrashing, at least not primarily, because Valverde lost 4-0 to Liverpool and 3-0 to Roma to crash out in similar style.
 And Luis Enrique before him was thrashed 3-0 by Juventus.
 The coach can only do so much if the board are not doing their jobs.

-Barcelona’s squad is ageing and yet they decide to sell Brazilian midfielder Arthur, 24, as an exchange for Juventus’s Miralem Pjanic, 30.
+Barcelona’s squad is ageing and yet they decided to sell Brazilian midfielder Arthur, 24, in an exchange for Juventus’s Miralem Pjanic, 30.
 No offence to the Bosnian, who is a fine player, but this is the kind of ugly move that Barcelona don’t need, made to balance the books rather than improve the club’s chances on the pitch.

 “Pique is right and we have to take decisions,” Bartomeu said after the match.
 “Some we had taken before the Champions League and others we'll take in the coming days.”